Table of Contents

 Peptic ulcer disease (PUD) refers to the presence of peptic ulcers in the stomach and/or duodenum.
 Duodenal ulcers are approx 3 times more common than gastric ulcers.
 In virtually all cases, patients with PUD either have H. pylori infection and/or use NSAIDs long-term.
 Few people develop PUD without either of these risk factors.

 In addition to H. pylori and NSAIDs, there are multiple other “supportive” risk factors.
 These include smoking, alcohol, steroid use, and stress.
 Severe stress like trauma, burns and surgery may predispose to PUD.
 These ulcers sometimes have special names: Curling-ulcus after severe burn injury, and Cushing-ulcus after CNS injury.

 The red factors on the left are the factors that protect against acidity.
 The green factors on the right are the aggressive factors.

-We distinguish between acute and chronic ulcers, where the acute type is the most severe form of acute erosive gastritis.
-The causes are the same as above.
+We distinguish between acute and chronic ulcers.
 Let’s take a look at their differences:

-This syndrome is characterized by multiple peptic ulcerations in the stomach, duodenum and even jejunum.
-This happens due to neuroendocrine tumors that produce gastrin, called gastrinomas, and they are often located in the pancreas, duodenum or the lymph nodes of the abdomen.
+This syndrome is a rare cause of PUD.
+It is characterized by multiple peptic ulcerations in the stomach, duodenum and even jejunum.
+It is caused by neuroendocrine tumors that produce gastrin, called gastrinomas, and they are often located in the pancreas, duodenum or the lymph nodes of the abdomen.
 Increased gastrin means increased stomach acid.